phalcon/documentation/docs/image.md

 ```

 ### `resize()`
-Resizes the image based on the passed parameters.
+Resize the image based on the passed parameters.
 The method accepts the following parameters:

 | Parameter     | Description                                              |
 |---------------|----------------------------------------------------------|